internetimagery/track-to-attribute/README.md

 * Scale the curve (from the extreme side) till the desired position in the viewport is also attained.
 * All the keys between the extremes should work just fine.

-A good rule of thunb is to track as many joints as you can.
-Then use the stabalize field to pick the joint next down the chain. ie: tracking a nose for head rotation data would stabalize to the chest/neck.
+A good rule of thumb is to track as many points as you can.
+Then use the stabalize field to pick the body part next down the chain. ie: tracking a nose for head rotation data would stabalize to the chest/neck.
 Tracking the chest would stabalize to the hips.
 Hips to the environment (still object tracks camera shake).

-Why?
+####Why?

 This is useful as a poor-mans motion capture.
 A quick way to get data out of video footage and into your scene.
-A niche tool, but certainly useful every now and again.
+A niche tool for sure.
+But certainly useful every now and again.